 Letters: Obscure Words; Fallen Soldiers

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block, and we're going to read now from your letters.

-Unidentified Voices: Me, me.
+U: Me, me.
 Over here.
 Yes, yes, me.
 Hello.

 BLOCK: We heard some obscure words on our program yesterday all crying out for good homes.
 We found them at savethewords.org, that's a website dedicated to preserving old, endangered words such as frutescent and plebicolar.
 Well, Bruce Hamilton of Portland, Oregon heard their pleas, and he heeded the call.

-He writes: Your story inspired me to adopt a word that will get quite a bit of use in our household: pugnastic.
+H: Your story inspired me to adopt a word that will get quite a bit of use in our household: pugnastic.
 As the proud owner of a pug, aptly named Otis, we will now be able to refer to Otis' pugnastic skills that he uses daily to soften his bed.

-Private First Class JASON CAVANAUGH (United States Army): Drew, you were my best friend.
+P: Drew, you were my best friend.
 You treated me like a brother in arms and a brother in blood.
 You will be missed dearly and never forgotten.
 I love you, man.
 You are my hero.

 BLOCK: With a brother headed to Afghanistan this coming spring, I thank you for highlighting the true cost of a battle fought overseas.

-Thanks to everyone who wrote in, and please do keep those letters coming.
+BLOCK: Thanks to everyone who wrote in, and please do keep those letters coming.
 You can send them to us at npr.org.
 Just click on "contact us" at the bottom of the page.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.